mridul2899/Fairwalk_Towards_Fair_Graph_Embedding/README.md

 The dataset can be found at: http://snap.stanford.edu/data/ego-Facebook.html <br>
 Fairwalk is based on node2vec method for generating embeddings for graph nodes.
 Find node2vec research paper [here](https://cs.stanford.edu/~jure/pubs/node2vec-kdd16.pdf). <br><br>

-Progress so far: Generation of embeddings from fairwalk traces. <br>
+Progress so far: Generation of hadamard vectors for all pairs of nodes, for each ego-network.